raganwald/wood_and_stones/readme.md

 This is my first [jQuery](http://jquery.com/ "jQuery: The Write Less, Do More, JavaScript Library") project, and it shows.
 I'm also using [jQTouch](http://www.jqtouch.com/), although I'm using less and less of it as I get more comfortable with Mobile Safari.
 I've picked up a few other jQuery plugins for things like gravatars and polling.
 Right now I'm playing with [jGesture](http://plugins.jquery.com/project/jGesture) to support a gestural UX.
 I've modified it to work on Mobile Safari and to support a custom event architecture instead of a callback architecture. jQTouch handles swiping left and right, but I wanted a richer set of gestures for more advanced users.
 I'm experimenting with [qtip](http://craigsworks.com/projects/qtip/ "qTip - The jQuery tooltip plugin  - Home") for displaying messages and having some trouble with it on iPhone, so we'll see how that goes.

 Embarrassingly, I thought supporting SGF was overly complicated and I should stick to simple page generation, but I've ended up re-inventing it in JSON format.
 What can I say, vote for [issue #108](https://github.com/raganwald/go/issues/#issue/108)!

+**license terms**

+The MIT License

+Copyright (c) 2010 Reginald Braithwaite

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.